jcorbino/mole/JOSS/paper.md

 # State of the field

 A previous library [@MTK] was developed to implement the mimetic operators presented in [@Castillo].
 This library was only capable of handling dense matrices so it was limited to solve small problems hence its development was stopped.
 MOLE implements the operators presented in the Corbino and Castillo paper [@Corbino].
 These  operators are optimal from the number of points in each stencil and produce more accurate results.
 MOLE deals with sparse matrices efficiently and is capable of solving problems with millions of cells.
+To the best of the authors' knowledge, there are no other libraries that implement mimetic methods.

 # The library